Multivariate Inference of Network Moments by Subsampling: Simulation

 Figure~\ref{fig:simub06p01} displays the log-scale approximation errors for both the marginal and pairwise joint distributions under two graphon models at a sparsity level of $\rho_n = 0.25n^{-0.1}$.
 The errors across all evaluated cumulative distribution functions exhibit a clear decreasing trend.
 With both axes labeled on a log scale, this decreasing trend appears nearly linear as expected.
 The rate at which the marginal distribution errors decrease roughly aligns with the findings of \cite{zhang2022edgeworth}.
 Although the joint distributions show a slightly slower decrease in errors, the overall pattern remains the same.
 Both graphons, smooth or nonsmooth, demonstrate similar decreasing patterns, suggesting the subsampling method's robustness to graphon smoothness.

 Figure~\ref{fig:simub06p02} presents results under a sparser setting with $\rho_n=0.25n^{-0.25}$.
 The pattern remains consistent with previous results, though the errors are slightly higher due to the increased sparsity.
 The variation in numerical values across different motifs is more pronounced, yet the overall trend remains the same.
 It is important to note that excessive sparsity can weaken the signal-to-noise ratio to the extent that the approximation may fail, a known issue in network resampling methods \citep{zhang2022edgeworth,green2022bootstrapping,lunde2023subsampling}.
-We explore such an overly sparse scenario in Section~\ref{subsec:addsimu} of the Appendix.
-Additional results for experiments with a subsampling size of $b=\lceil 2n^{1/2} \rceil$ are also available in Section~\ref{subsec:addsimu} of the Appendix.
+We explore such an overly sparse scenario in Section~\ref{subsec:addsimu}.
+Additional results for experiments with a subsampling size of $b=\lceil 2n^{1/2} \rceil$ are also available in Section~\ref{subsec:addsimu}.